GerHobbelt/markdown-it-regexp/README.md

 - Then, when the entire `.parse()` has completed, at some point the `MarkdownIt.render` action will be started.

 - When this render process encounters a token of the matching type for this plugin (`config.pluginId`), the `replacer` method is invoked to turn the token into a chunk of HTML, which will be added to the render output.
-Hence the order in whicch the setup elements are accessed by MarkdownIt is:
+Hence the order in which the setup elements are accessed by MarkdownIt is:

 - regexp
 - `shouldParse`
 - `postprocessParse`
 - `replacer`

+### Setup/Init Process Flow

+The `setup.setup` callback is invoked when userland code executes the `md.use(plugin, ...)` statement.

+At that time, you may still safely adjust some setup/config parameters.